"Success looks different for every person, so we approach each student differently and aim to encourage and build them up as an individual.”

 Pastoral care activities include pastoral care group time every morning, designed to get students into the right headspace to start the day.
 There are occasional lunch time activities, Friday afternoon clubs, and after school clubs for various groups.
 Camps are also a fantastic opportunity to spend time caring pastorally for students.

-Pastoral Care can really be anything.
-Pastoral care feeds into the classroom, into clubs, and into camps because in everything we do we are looking to care for the student’s needs.
+Pastoral care feeds into the classroom, clubs, and camps because in everything we do we are looking to care for the student’s needs.

 Our SPIRIT values are incorporated into our pastoral care.

-We encourage students to persevere through challenges, which helps them develop character and makes them valuable contributors to society and a light to the world.
+We encourage students to persevere through challenges, which helps them develop character and become valuable contributors to society and a light to the world.

 We see how each person is made in the image of God, and each one of these young people reflects Him.
-Our pastoral care team support students as they work out who they are and develop as teenagers.
+Our pastoral care team support students as they develop into teenagers and try to work out who they are.

 Leadership skills are a vital in today’s world.
 We want our students to have the confidence to hold their own, speak and think critically, and have the skills to create influence in any situation to great success.